 The pumpkin fruit, in general, is grown as a field vegetable crop.
 Its seeds, at the same time, have been in use as food, and to extract pumpkin seed oil since centuries.
 In fact, in some parts of central Europe (Styrian province in Austria, Slovenia, and Hungary), pumpkins are being cultivated solely for their seeds, as a major oilseed crop at a commercial scale.

 Generally, the pumpkin fruit is allowed to mature completely in order to obtain good-quality seeds.
 Each fruit contains up to 500 cream-white husky seeds located at its central hollow cavity; interspersed in between mesh like a fiber network.
 The seeds are semi-flat, feature typical ovoid shape with a conical tip.
 Inside, its kernels feature olive-green color, sweet, buttery in texture and nutty in flavor.
 Pepitas enjoyed as a snack, added to desserts and savory dishes.

 Their high calorific value mainly comes from protein and fats.
 Nonetheless, the kernels are especially rich in monounsaturated fatty acids (MUFA) like oleic acid (18:1) that helps lower bad LDL-cholesterol and increases good HDL-cholesterol in the blood.
 Research studies suggest that the Mediterranean diet which is liberal in monounsaturated fatty acids contribute to preventing coronary artery disease and stroke risk by favoring healthy blood lipid profile.

 Pumpkin seeds are a very good source of antioxidant vitamin-E; contain about 35.10 mg of tocopherol-gamma per 100 g (about 237% of RDA).
 Vitamin-E is a powerful lipid soluble antioxidant.
 It prevents tissue cells from the free radical mediated oxidant injury.
 Thus, it helps maintain the integrity of mucosa and skin by protecting from harmful free-oxygen radicals.

 Furthermore, its seeds contain good amounts of essential minerals like copper, manganese, potassium, calcium, iron, magnesium, zinc and selenium.
-Just as in pine nuts, pumpkin seeds too are very rich in manganese (provide 4543 mg per 100 g, about 198% of daily-recommended intake).
+Just as in pine nuts, pumpkin seeds too are very rich sources of manganese (provide 4543 mg per 100 g, about 198% of daily-recommended intake).
 Manganese is an all-important co-factor for antioxidant enzyme, superoxide dismutase.
 Therefore, consumption of pumpkin kernels help develop resistance against infectious agents and scavenge harmful oxygen-free radicals.